The Bounty Hunter Ranger

 Note: The DM banned the feats Lucky and Crossbow Expert.
 He added a few homebrew feats to compensate for this.
-Into the Fray sounded really fun.
-However I would’ve taken something like Alert or Crossbow Expert had this not been an option.
+Into the Fray sounded fun.
+However, I would’ve taken something like Alert or Crossbow Expert had this not been an option.

 Post Level 1

-You will get 10 ability score points to spend on your journey to lvl 20 Ranger
+You will get 10 ability score points to spend on your journey to level 20 Ranger

-You probably won’t get the same exact stat spread as I did.
+You probably won’t get the same stat spread as I did.
 What are the priorities for this build then?
-For the most part it is a basic Ranger build with some different choices made during the background/archetype process.
+For the most part, it is a basic Ranger build with some different choices made during the background/archetype process.

 Instead of using an ability score bonus, if you feel that your abilities are perfectly fine the way they are consider some of the following feats for this build.

 Alert: A bonus +5 to initiative, being unable to be surprised while conscious, and creatures being unable to gain advantage on you when hidden from you is a pretty solid bonus for a bounty hunter.
 Being able to get the first attack in is super useful.

 Crossbow Expert: This is a very powerful feat for any ranged character or spell caster.
 You ignore the loading quality of crossbows that you are proficient with.
 So you can now use your Extra Attack ability with crossbows.
 You now can make ranged attacks (with any weapon or spell) on creatures within 5ft without disadvantage.
 Lastly, you can make a bonus attack with a hand crossbow you are holding so long as you attack with a 1 handed weapon using your attack roll that turn.